Ramones: Shuffling members (1983–1989)

 After the release of Subterranean Jungle, Marky was fired from the band due to his alcoholism.
 He was replaced by Richard Reinhardt, who adopted the name Richie Ramone.
 Joey Ramone remarked that "[Richie] saved the band as far as I'm concerned.
 He's the greatest thing to happen to the Ramones.
 He put the spirit back in the band."
 Richie is the only Ramones drummer to sing lead vocals on Ramones songs, including "(You) Can't Say Anything Nice" as well as the unreleased "Elevator Operator".
 Joey Ramone commented, "Richie's very talented and he's very diverse ...
 He really strengthened the band a hundred percent because he sings backing tracks, he sings lead, and he sings with Dee Dee's stuff.
 In the past, it was always just me singing for the most part."
 Richie was also the only drummer to be the sole composer of Ramones songs including their hit "Somebody Put Something in My Drink" as well as "Smash You", "Humankind", "I'm Not Jesus", "I Know Better Now" and "(You) Can't Say Anything Nice".
 Joey Ramone supported Richie's songwriting contributions: "I encouraged Richie to write songs.
 I figured it would make him feel more a part of the group, because we never let anybody else write our songs."
 Richie's composition, "Somebody Put Something in My Drink", remained a staple in the Ramones set list until their last show in 1996 and was included in the album Loud, Fast Ramones: Their Toughest Hits.
 The eight-song bonus disc, The Ramones Smash You: Live '85, is also named after Richie's composition "Smash You".

 The first album the Ramones recorded with Richie was Too Tough to Die in 1984, with Tommy Erdelyi and Ed Stasium returning as producers.
 The album marked a shift to something like the band's original sound.
 In the description of Allmusic's Stephen Thomas Erlewine, the "rhythms are back up to jackhammer speed and the songs are down to short, terse statements."

-The band's main release of 1985 was the British single "Bonzo Goes to Bitburg"; though it was available in the United States only as an import, it was played widely on American college radio.
-The song was written, primarily by Joey, in protest of Ronald Reagan's visit to a German military cemetery, which included graves of Waffen SS soldiers.
+The band's only release of 1985 was the British single "Bonzo Goes to Bitburg"; though it was available in the United States only as an import, it was played widely on American college radio.
+The song was written, primarily by Joey, in protest of Ronald Reagan's visit to a German military cemetery, which included graves of Waffen-SS soldiers.
 Retitled "My Brain Is Hanging Upside Down (Bonzo Goes to Bitburg)", the song appeared on the band's ninth studio album, Animal Boy (1986).
 Produced by Jean Beauvoir, formerly a member of the Plasmatics, the album was characterized by a Rolling Stone reviewer as "nonstop primal fuzz pop".
 Making it his pick for "album of the week", New York Times critic Jon Pareles wrote that the Ramones "speak up for outcasts and disturbed individuals".